How to find your motivating factor with ADHD.

 Attention deficit/hyperactivity disorder (ADHD) has long been a diagnosis that many individuals dread hearing.
 It often leaves individuals more confused due to the contradictory and inconsistency with ADHD research and criteria according to the Diagnostic Statistical Manual 5th edition.
 For one, it is puzzling to call it a disorder, because there are so many positive […]

-Signs of depression: More than a chemical imbalance The general understanding of depression is that it is a chemical imbalance in your brain.
+Signs of depression: Depression is more than a chemical imbalance The general understanding of depression is that it is a chemical imbalance in your brain.
 While that is true, it is not necessarily the root reason or cause for depression.
-There are several other factors at play being faulty mood regulation, genetic vulnerability, stressful life events, trauma, […]
+There are several other factors at play being faulty mood regulation, genetic vulnerability, stressful life […]

 Why we need anxiety.